 Thought you were finished with frocks after finding your wedding gown?
 Think again!
-Your next mission is to hunt down some seriously stunning dresses for your bridesmaid squad.
+Your next mission is to hunt down some seriously stunning bridesmaid dresses for your squad.
 You want your besties to look like a million bucks on your wedding day, so they’ll need the perfect ensembles.
-Before you make a beeline for your favourite boutique and start sifting through dresses, read this.
+Before you make a beeline for your favourite bridal boutique and start sifting through bridesmaid dresses, read this.

 Here are a few things you need to know about bridesmaid dress shopping.

 Find a time that works for everyone

 You’ll want to bring your entire bridesmaid squad along for the ride, so make sure you book your shopping trip far in advance.
 Remember, each of your lovely ladies has a different schedule and you’ll need to try your best to accommodate everyone.

 You should have an idea of what you’re looking for before you set foot in any salons.
 Dress stores can be pretty overwhelming and having a vision will help you narrow your search.
 Think about colour, length, silhouette, sleeve length and neckline.
 While you don’t need to have every detail nailed down, having a solid idea is important.

 Yes, an hour before bridesmaid dress shopping may sound like the perfect time for a bestie brunch, but we suggest holding off until after shopping.
 If stomachs are rumbling suggest a snack, but don’t go crazy with bottomless mimosas and eggs benny.
 Your friends probably won’t feel their best after devouring piles and piles of carbs.